cmsc426/cmsc426.github.io/sfm.md

 <a name='nonlintri'></a>
 ### 4.1 Non-Linear Triangulation:
 Given two camera poses and linearly triangulated points, $$X$$, the locations of the 3D points that minimizes the reprojection error (Recall [Project 2](https://cmsc426.github.io/pano/#reproj)) can be refined.
 The linear triangulation minimizes the algebraic error.
-Though, the reprojection error is geometrically meaningful error and can be computed by measuring error between measurement and projected 3D point:
+Though, the reprojection error is geometrically meaningful error and can be computed by measuring error between measurement and projected 3D point:<br>
 $$\underset{x}{\operatorname{min}}$$ $$\sum_{j=1,2}\left(u^j - \frac{P_1^{jT}\widetilde{\phi}}{P_3^{jT}{X}}\right)^2 + \left(v^j - \frac{P_2^{jT}\widetilde{\phi}}{P_3^{jT}{X}}\right)^2$$

 Here, $$j$$ is the index of each camera, $$\widetilde{X}$$ is the hoomogeneous representation of $$X$$. $$P_i^T$$ is each row of camera projection matrix, $$P$$.
 This minimization is highly nonlinear due to the divisions.
 The initial guess of the solution, $$X_0$$, is estimated via the linear triangulation to minimize the cost function.
-This minimization can be solved using nonlinear optimization toolbox such as `fminunc` or `lsqnonlin` in MATLAB. [elaborate]
+This minimization can be solved using nonlinear optimization toolbox such as `fminunc` or `lsqnonlin` in MATLAB.

 <div class="fig fighighlight">
   <img src="/assets/sfm/nonlintria.png"  width="100%">